Why and When To Use (or Not Use) Corn Syrup

 Is the corn syrup one buys in the supermarket the same at high-fructose corn syrup?

 No. According to Harold McGee, high-fructose corn syrup goes through an additional process to make it sweeter than standard corn syrup.
 Karo, the company that makes most of the corn syrup found on supermarket shelves in America, has come out with Karo Lite, which contains no high-fructose corn syrup.
-I haven’t used it so I can’t comment on how it works, or if its nutritional claims are sound or not.
+And they have recently reformulated their corn syrups, both light and dark, so they don’t contain high fructose corn syrup.

 Will corn syrup make you fat?

-So will sugar, as well as other sweeteners.
-And so will French fries, red meat, chocolate, dried apricots, heavy cream, honey, nuts, beer, wine, maple syrup, martinis, croissants, and tacos, if you eat too much of them.
+Yes.
+And so will sugar, as well as other sweeteners.
+And so will French fries, red meat, chocolate, bread, dried apricots, kale, heavy cream, honey, nuts, beer, wine, maple syrup, martinis, croissants, and tacos, if you eat too much of them.

 When can another liquid sweetener be substituted for corn syrup in a recipe?

 Like the aforementioned chocolate sauce, the corn syrup is there for the shine and body.
 Not to prevent crystallization.
 So you can use another liquid sweetener if you are not making a recipe, like caramels, where corn syrup, is the best inhibitor of crystallization.
 If you want to use another liquid sweetener in place of corn syrup, possible substitutes are agave nectar, malt syrup, maple syrup, rice syrup, molasses, sorghum, cane syrup, and Golden syrup.
 Note that all of these have a particular flavor, some stronger than others (like honey and molasses), so keep that in mind if you want to swap one of them out for corn syrup.